Cummins B Series engine: 5.9 L

-The 5.9 L Cummins, also known as the "12-Valve" Cummins was the first member of the Cummins B-Series to be used in a light truck vehicle.
+The 5.9 L Cummins, also known as the "12-Valve" Cummins, was the first member of the Cummins B-Series to be used in a light truck vehicle.
 The 6BT used Bosch fuel systems, injector, and VE rotary pump and P7100 inline injection pumps.
 Some early 6BTs were supplied with CAV rotary pumps instead, before the Bosch system became the sole standard.
 This engine started life in 1984 designed as an agricultural engine, for use in Case agricultural equipment.

 After 1989, the 6BT engine was used in light duty, medium duty and select heavy duty trucks and buses.
 The 6BT engine has recently become very popular for use in repowering various vehicles.

 6B

-The 6B is the naturally aspirated version of the 6BT with a power output of 115 hp @ 2,500 rpm, a peak torque output of 270 lb-ft @ 1,200 rpm, and a compression ratio of 19:1.
+The 6B is the naturally aspirated version of the 6BT with a power output of 115 hp at 2,500 rpm, a peak torque output of 270 lbft at 1,200 rpm, and a compression ratio of 19:1.
 There were no OEM automotive applications for 6B engines.